 General WordPress Terms

-The Alt Text is also known as alternate text.
+The Alt Text is also known as the alternate text.
 It is an image attribute that provides a text-only description of an image.
 The alt text is metadata that can be added to an image to provide extra information about the image to search engines.

 Adding alt text is a way of optimizing your images for search engines.
 The image alt text is a way of providing search engines with information about the image that was uploaded on a site.
 Adding alt text to an image can be done in a few simple steps.
 Once your image is uploaded to Media in WordPress, on the right-hand side lies the alt image field where you can insert the text-based description of the image.